matciotola/Lambda-PNN/README.md

-[Unsupervised Deep Learning-based Pansharpening with Jointly-Enhanced Spectral and Spatial Fidelity](https://ieeexplore.ieee.org/document/10198408) ([ArXiv](https://arxiv.org/abs/2307.14403)) is a deep learning method with residual attention mechanism for Pansharpening, based on unsupervised and full-resolution framework training.
+[Unsupervised Deep Learning-based Pansharpening with Jointly-Enhanced Spectral and Spatial Fidelity](https://ieeexplore.ieee.org/document/10198408) ([ArXiv](https://arxiv.org/abs/2307.14403)) is a deep learning method with a residual attention mechanism for Pansharpening, based on unsupervised and full-resolution framework training.
 The proposed algorithm features a novel loss function that jointly promotes the spectral and spatial quality of the pansharpened data.
-Experiments on a large variety of test images, performed in challenging scenarios, demonstrate that the proposed method compares favorably with the state of the art both in terms of numerical results and visual output.
+Experiments on a large variety of test images, performed in challenging scenarios, demonstrate that the proposed method compares favourably with the state of the art both in terms of numerical results and visual output.

 ## Cite λ-PNN